 Land Ho

-The first cypherpunks, being clever lads, began using the internet and encryption because they were interesting and fun.
-Shortly, however, they realized that they were actually building a terra nova and were instantly confronted with a huge question: How should we arrange our new world?
+The first cypherpunks, being clever lads and lasses, began using the Internet and encryption because they were interesting and fun.
+Shortly, however, they realized that they were actually building a terra nova, and were instantly confronted with a huge question: How should we arrange our new world?
 That cranked everything into high gear.

-I didn’t know this passage from Tom Paine’s Common Sense (1776) at the time, but it captures the astonishing thought that sprang from the discovery of terra nova:
+I didn’t know this passage from Tom Paine’s Common Sense (1776) at the time, but it captures the astonishing realization that sprang from the discovery of terra nova:

 We have it in our power to begin the world over again.